ziapeltagames/six-winters/docs/design/ADVANTAGES.md

-This document illustrates the different types of benefits players can gain in _Six Winters_, along with how those benefits map to encounters, advancements, developments, locations, mission paths, and artifacts.
+This document illustrates the different types of benefits players can gain in _Six Winters_, along with how those benefits map to encounters, personality, developments, locations, mission paths, and artifacts.

 # Broad Types of Advantages

-This list of advantages is sorted *roughly* in order of how good they are.
+This list of advantages is sorted *roughly* in order of benefit, with the best advantages at the end of the list.
 Gaining fortune is a very common benefit.
-Fortune fuels other abilities, and is one of the core economies of the game.
+Fortune fuels other abilities, particularly personality and developments, and is one of the core economies of the game.

 Advantages that are more transient, such as bonuses to a certain kind of test, are naturally not as useful as permanent changes, such as improving a character's skill.
-The most powerful sorts of advantages, such as lowering apotheosis or removing discord, should be rare, since those are both key timers that help push the game forward.
+Some advantages, such as lowering apotheosis or removing discord, should be very rare, since those are both key timers that help push the game forward and help to build tension.
+In fact, increasing discord or apotheosis as a play cost for an advantage can create some tough choices for players.

 * Fortune Dice
 * Extra Test Dice
 * Test Rerolls
-* Automatic Successes
+* Automatic Test Successes
 * Extra Progress on Tasks
 * Resource Dice
 * Resource Dice Rerolls